Auditing home lawn irrigation systems

 Step 2: Performance testing

-To begin the performance test, place catch cans on the lawn in an evenly spaced grid pattern throughout an individual irrigation zone.
+To begin the performance test, place catch cans on the lawn in an evenly-spaced grid pattern throughout an individual irrigation zone.

-Cans should be placed 5 to 8 feet apart for small area spray-sprinklers and 10 to 20 feet apart for large area rotor-type sprinklers.
+Place cans 5 to 8 feet apart for small area spray-sprinklers and 10 to 20 feet apart for large area rotor-type sprinklers.

 Next, measure and record the depth in inches of water in each can.